jbouder/webgpu-playground/README.md

 ## Demos

-Each is a self-contained module under `src/demos/`, chosen from the sidebar.
+Each is a self-contained module under `src/demos/`, chosen from the sidebar (listed here in sidebar order).

+- **Volumetric Hologram** (`volumetric-hologram`) — an SDF density field raymarched front-to-back in a single fullscreen fragment pass and shaded with fresnel edges, scanlines, and chromatic drift.
+Drag to orbit; sliders for step count, density, hue, fresnel, scanlines, chroma, and flicker.
 - **Fluid FX** (`fluid-fx`) — a GPU effects playground with three toggleable modes sharing one Inigo Quilez cosine palette (recolorable, with a hue shift):